-This Thanksgiving, take your turkey to the next level with brining and smoking.
+Take your turkey to the next level this Thanksgiving with brining and smoking.
 Brining keeps the meat incredibly moist and seasoned while smoking infuses it with a delicious smoky flavor.
 If you're ready to elevate your turkey game and impress your guests with a moist and flavorful bird, then brining and smoking the turkey is the way to go.
 Follow these simple steps for the best smoked turkey recipe you've ever tasted!

 There's nothing quite like the mouthwatering aroma of a perfectly smoked turkey wafting through the air during the holiday season.
 While we love to smoke ham and ribeye roasts for holiday meals, I finally decided it was time to smoke a turkey.
 This turkey recipe was definitely inspired by the crock pot turkey breast recipe too.
 This is a more savory, almost spicy or cajun turkey recipe.